amirajij/amirajij/README.md

 ✍️ Beyond academia, I engage with the vibrant tech community through internships, projects, and discussions that spark innovation and foster collaborative success.

-💬 I am always open to connecting with like-minded individuals and organizations to share insights, tackle challenges, and unlock new opportunities in the realm of technology and business
+💬 I am always open to connecting with like-minded individuals and organizations to share insights, tackle challenges, and unlock new opportunities in the realm of technology and business.

 - 📫 How to reach me **amir.ajij786@gmail.com**